 What is XML?

 The following points explain the purpose of XML:

 It is important to understand that XML is not a replacement for HTML.
 The main purpose of HTML is to Format the Data that is presented through Browser.
 For Displaying data on Handheld Devices WML is used.
 The purpose of XML is not to Format the Data to be displayed.
 It’s mostly used to store and transfer data and to describe the data.
 It is a device or Language independent and can be used for Transmitting Data to any device.
-The Parser (Or the Program which is capable of understanding the Tags and returning the Text in a Valid Format) on the corresponding Device will help in displaying the data in required format.
+The Parser (Or the Program which is capable of understanding the Tags and returning the Text in a Valid Format) on the corresponding Device will help in displaying the data in the required format.

-You can define your own tags in XML file.
+You can define your own tags in the XML file.
 The way these tags will be interpreted will depend on the program, which is going to get this XML file.
 The data embedded within these tags will be used according to logic implemented in the secondary program, which is going to get this XML as Feed.

 In many ways, the Java language has become the programming language of choice for XML.
-There are now complete tool chains for creating, manipulating, transforming, and parsing XML documents.
+There are now complete toolchains for creating, manipulating, transforming, and parsing XML documents.